-Congee is a perfect dish for people going through treatment or recuperating.
-It’s gentle on the stomach and thought to improve the appetite.
-If you make congee with brown rice, you get the benefits of additional fiber, which will help you maintain regular digestion.
+This congee is a perfect dish for people going through treatment or recuperating.
+It’s gentle on the stomach and thought to improve appetite.
+If you make congee with brown rice, you get the benefits... of additional fiber, which will help you maintain regular digestion.
 Congee also helps keep you hydrated, as there is so much water in the dish, making it a great meal to turn to when you might be feeling nauseated or just sapped of energy.
-It takes barely any labor to prepare, but a while to cook— but its worth the wait!
+It takes barely any labor to prepare, but a while to cook—it’s worth the wait!

-1. Bring chicken and stock (or water) to a boil in a 5-quart heavy pot, skimming froth.
-Add wine, ginger, scallions and cook at a bare simmer, uncovered, 20 minutes, or until breast meat is just cooked through.
-Transfer the 2 half breasts with tongs to a bowl.
-Continue to cook the thighs in the stock for another 40 minutes.
+Bring chicken and broth (or water) to a boil in a large 10-cup pot.
+Add ginger and scallions and simmer, uncovered, for 20 minutes or until breast meat is cooked, skimming off foam occasionally.
+Transfer the two chicken halves with tongs to a bowl.
+Continue cooking the thighs in the broth for another 40 minutes.

-Try using leftover rice to cut down on the cooking time.
+Try using leftover chicken and/or rice to cut down on the cooking time.